Excalibuurr/phishing_detection/readme.md

 Drift reports are generated and saved as `data/processed/drift_report.yaml` and `data/processed/drift_summary.yaml`.
 #### Data Drift Detection Results

 To ensure the robustness of the deployed model, a data drift analysis was performed between the training and test datasets.
-Given that all features in the dataset are categorical, the Kolmogorov-Smirnov (KS) test was replaced by the Chi-squared (χ²) test, which is more suitable for discrete categorical data.
+Given that all features in the dataset are categorical, Chi-squared (χ²) test was performed, which is more suitable for discrete categorical data.

 The test revealed statistically significant drift in the following features: